Kode/Krom/README.md

 Krom allows you to build portable applications or embed into existing ones.
 It executes [JS](https://github.com/luboslenco/krom_jstest) or webassembly through V8 and is fully supported in [Kha](https://github.com/Kode/Kha) as one of the backends.
 See [bindings](https://github.com/Kode/Kha/blob/master/Backends/Krom/Krom.hx).
 In Krom, native C++ part is precompiled and the JS part is developed with 'zero' compile times, live code patching and deployed to all OSs at once.

 Note that Krom does not rely on web technologies.
-It rather exposes a full, native hardware capabilities.
+It rather exposes full, native hardware capabilities.
 Think of it as an extension to the Kore library with scripting support.

 ## Build instructions